Axeia/qBittorrentCompanion/AutoPropertyChangedGenerator/README.md

 	private string _myProperty;
 }

-# The (public) getter (as CamelCase, so in this MyProperty) and setter
-# will be generated automatically, the setter raises the PropertyChanged event
+/* Automatic Generation will create a `public string MyProperty` property.
+** The name is the CamelCase version of the variable name (_myProperty in this case).
+** The setter will `this.RaisePropertyChanged(nameof(MyProperty))` (if it changed) */
 ```

 ### AutoProxyPropertyChanged

 For proxy properties, you can use the `AutoProxyPropertyChanged` attribute.
 This is useful when you want to wrap another object and notify changes on it.
-Typically used for a Model from qBittorrentClient.
+Typically used for a Model from qBittorrentClient in this project.
 It expects at least one parameter , the name of the property on the wrapped object that you want to notify changes for.
 I <u>**highly**</u> recommend using the `nameof` operator to avoid typos and making refactoring easier.